 Domestic Greek Train Tickets

 For trains within Greece, always book directly with Hellenic Train (formerly TrainOSE), the country’s official railway operator.
-They manage routes like the Thessaloniki to Athens high-speed train and offer discounted fares when booked in advance.
+They manage routes like the Thessaloniki to Athens high-speed train or the Patras-Kiato-Athens connection and offer discounted fares when booked in advance.

 Best Sites for Multi-Country Train Travel to Greece